Archibald McIndoe: Second World War

-When the Second World War broke out plastic surgery was largely divided on service lines.
+When the Second World War broke out, plastic surgery was largely divided on service lines.
 Gillies went to Rooksdown House near Basingstoke, which became the principal army plastic surgery unit; Tommy Kilner (who had worked with Gillies during the First World War, and who now has a surgical instrument named after him, the kilner cheek retractor), went to Queen Mary's Hospital, Roehampton, and Mowlem to St Albans.
 McIndoe moved to the recently rebuilt Queen Victoria Hospital in East Grinstead, Sussex, and founded a Centre for Plastic and Jaw Surgery.
 There, he treated very deep burns and serious facial disfigurement like loss of eyelids.
 With McIndoe's support, patients at the hospital formed the Guinea Pig Club, a social club and mutual support network: members included Richard Hillary, Geoffrey Page, Bill Foxley and Jimmy Edwards.
+The club grew to 649 members by the end of the war.

 McIndoe was a brilliant and quick surgeon.
 He not only developed new techniques for treating badly burned faces and hands but also recognised the importance of the rehabilitation of the casualties and particularly of social reintegration back into normal life.
 He disposed of the "convalescent uniforms" and let the patients use their service uniforms instead.
 With the help of two friends, Neville and Elaine Blond, he also encouraged the locals to support the patients and invite them to their homes.
 McIndoe referred to the patients as "his boys", while the staff called him "the Boss" or "the Maestro".

 Important work included development of the walking-stalk skin graft, and the discovery that immersion in saline promoted healing as well as improving survival rates for victims with extensive burns – this was a serendipitous discovery drawn from observation of differential healing rates in pilots who had come down on land and in the sea.